langurmonkey/gaiasky-web/content/privacypolicy/index.md

 This site does not use cookies, tracking codes, analytics scripts or anything else that can be used to invade personal privacy.

-This site serves, along with the HTML page, a few JavaScript files, 2 font file (FontAwesome and Ethnocentric) and a few CSS files.
-Some special pages may need an additional JS file fetch.
-We source one single font from Google Fonts (Inter).
+This site serves, along with the HTML file, a 3 JavaScript files (jQuery, iconify, and bootstrap), 2 font files (Ethnocentric and Inter), one JSON file (self-hosted iconify bundle), and 3 CSS files (bootstrap, main stylesheet, and theme stylesheed).
+Some pages may make an additional, page-specific JS or CSS request.

-All content in this site, except for we have mentioned before, is served from this domain, and is hosted on GitHub Pages.
+All content in this site is served from this domain, and is hosted on GitHub Pages.
 The source code of this website is available under the license CC-BY-NC-SA[^webrepo].
 The documentation pages are hosted in our [Gaia server](https://docs.gaiasky.space),  [here](https://gaia.ari.uni-heidelberg.de/gaiasky/docs).

 [^webrepo]: Website source repository: https://codeberg.org/gaiasky/gaiasky-web